 The Omnicare, Inc. Scholarship was created through a gift by Omnicare, Inc. in honor of Mr. Edward L. Hutton's many years of service and dedication to the company on the occasion of his retirement as Chairman of the Board.
 The Omnicare Scholarship provides up to an additional $500 to an outstanding IUB undergraduate applying for the HIEP grant.

 The HIEP Timmy Foundation Scholarship was created in part with donations raised by the Timmy Foundation's IU student chapter.
-Three awards of $400 are made to IU Timmy Foundation chapter members to assist with the costs of an IU Timmy Foundation service trip.
+Multiple awards are made to IU Timmy Foundation chapter members each year to assist with the costs of an IU Timmy Foundation service trip.
 Preference is given to trip leaders.
-Students who are awarded the HIEP Timmy Foundation Scholarship are not eligible to receive other HIEP funding concurrently.
-Prior HIEP Timmy Foundation Scholarship recipients retain their eligibility to apply for HIEP funding or re-apply for the HIEP Timmy Foundation Scholarship.
-(Note: To apply for just the Timmy award, submit all items listed under checklist #3.
-On the on-line application #17, write "I only want to be considered for the Timmy Endowment award, not the HIEP scholarship.")

 Back to Top